Adorable, friendly live animals and soft, cuddly toy animals delight visitors to Alpaca on the Rocks. Photo credit Joann Goble.

 One day, a friend of Nancy’s suggested she should “get something to pay for the hay and all the other expenses of running a farm.”
 So in 2009 she decided to get some alpacas to bring in some revenue.

-Over the years she has built a thriving business, utilizing carvers, artists, weavers, knitters, and crocheters to turn the alpaca fibers into soft, warm garments and snuggly stuffed animals.
+Over the years Nancy has built a thriving business, utilizing carvers, artists, weavers, knitters and crocheters to turn the alpaca fibers into soft, warm garments and snuggly stuffed animals.
 Working with the easily processed alpaca fibers, Nancy has become a skilled needle felting artist, creating whimsical felted creatures and embellishing alpaca fiber garments with beautiful designs.
-Her unique alpaca products, along with some alpaca garments imported from Peru, are available at the farm and at events throughout the North State, including the California Chocolate Expo this November in Redding.
+Her unique alpaca products, along with some alpaca garments imported from Peru, are available at the farm and at events throughout the North State.

 Besides 11 alpacas, many other friendly animals call this unique working farm their home.
 Mini-horses Bob and Minutia, mini-donkeys Ginger and Stormy, Wildfire the mini-mule, Sean the Sheep (an Icelandic sheep sporting beautiful, curved horns) share the farm with New Zealand Kune Kune pigs Irma Jane, Ruby Ann and Winston P. Piggums.
-Three cute dachshund, Luke Duke the pit bull, his dog Mia the chihuahua, Mr. Waffles the bearded dragon and 10 cats round out the Alpaca on the Rocks menagerie.
+Three cute dachshund, Luke Duke the pit bull, his dog Mia the chihuahua.
+Ten cats and two new sheep, Shasta and Shastina, round out the Alpaca on the Rocks menagerie.

 Families are welcome to come out on weekends to Alpaca on the Rocks, 5004 Solus Drive, Weed, and visit all these adorable animals.
 Nancy also hosts school field trips.
 On what she refers to as “school days,” as many as 30 children, (often from local charter schools), spread throughout the ranch, petting and feeding the animals and enjoying classes in crocheting, dying and needle felting.